NZSL Fund Round 4 recipients

 FYD (Friends of Young Deaf) Leadership Programme.
-The NZSL Board has committed to supporting the FYD Leadership Programme, led by Auckland Deaf Society.
-The project compiles of with a series of leadership weekends that will invest in young Deaf people to become competent leaders in their communities, $79,536.50 (Phase 1: $38,630; Phase 2: $40,906.50).
+The NZSL Board committed to supporting the FYD Leadership Programme, led by Auckland Deaf Society.
+The project included a series of leadership weekends that will invest in young Deaf people to become competent leaders in their communities, $79,536.50 (Phase 1: $38,630; Phase 2: $40,906.50).

 The NZSL Board is supporting a National Deaf Club National Forum, with 13 New Zealand Deaf Clubs, vital Deaf spaces, invited to participate with the goal to support them to identify, share issues and solutions to become stronger and sustainable with improved linkages.
 A total of $124,432.25 has been allocated to this project.